 -whenever special problems or significant developments arise

 VACATION/TIME OFF POLICY: In the event I need to take time off (a day or a week, for example), families will get as much notice as possible.
 I will do my very best to provide no less than 30 days notice, but this cannot be guaranteed.
 In either event, fees for my time off will be credited unless otherwise stated in your enrollment packet.

 PLAN FOR MEETING POTENTIAL EMERGENCIES: EEC regulations require that I have a plan for meeting potential emergencies that may occur either during child care hours or at any time if they may affect the operation of the program.

--In case of fire alarm, I will bring the kids to the mail box at the end of the driveway, or to our neighbors yard to our left if more urgent.
+-In case of fire alarm, I will bring the children to the mail box at the end of my driveway, or to our neighbors yard to our left if more urgent.
 Parents will be notified whether or not their child needs to be picked up (not so if it turns out to be a 'false alarm').
-We will do fire drills randomly so that the kids are prepared for such events.
+We will do fire drills randomly so that the children are prepared for such events.
 If some other emergency comes up, parents or other authorized adults will be notified to pick up their child as soon as possible.

 -In the event of evacuation emergency, I will contact the local authorities to determine whether or not the evacuate the program, or to remain sheltered at the program.

--The escape routes from the licensed family child care space are located at the very front and back of the room.
-Each is labeled with and EXIT sign
+-The escape routes from the licensed family child care/playcare space are located at the very front and back of the room.
+Each is labeled with an EXIT sign

 -In the event that a child goes missing from the program, I will call the police, the notify the parent, then notify EEC.